-The NACS User’s Guide is a series of modules that provide program managers and implementers with a package of essential information and resources.
+The NACS User’s Guide is a series of modules that provide program managers and implementers with a package of essential information and resources on the nutrition assessment, counseling, and support (NACS) approach.
 These modules are living documents and will be updated as appropriate when new evidence, guidelines, or field experience emerges.
 Readers are invited to submit comments and suggestions for improving or updating the guidance.

 Module 1 describes the NACS approach, its components, the evidence supporting the approach, as well as the importance of NACS throughout the life cycle.